Best DUI Defenses

 DUI Necessity Defense – Although rarely asserted, the necessity defense could be asserted in a case in which a person drives under the influence to escape some greater harm (being chased by a gunman) or because he or she is directed to do so by law enforcement.

-DUI Duress Defense - The duress defense is used when the person accused of DUI drove only after choosing between the lesser of two evils.
-The duress defense might exist when a passenger in the vehicle is ordered by the law enforcement officer to drive the vehicle to a new location.
-In that case, the person has a choice between refusing the officers command and driving while under the influence.
+DUI Duress Defense – The duress defense is used when the person accused of DUI drove only after choosing between the lesser of two evils.
+The duress defense might exist when the law enforcement officer orders a passenger to drive the vehicle to a new location.
+In that case, the person can choose between refusing the officer’s command and driving under the influence.

 DUI Entrapment Defense – The most obvious example of the DUI entrapment defense is when a law enforcement officer uses a pretty girl to buy a man drinks and then convinces him to drive a vehicle when he is not otherwise predisposed to commit the offense of DUI.
-If the man committed the offense in an attempt to gain favor with the pretty girl, and the pretty girl was an undercover officer or working for law enforcement or at their direction, then the man could assert the entrapment defense.
-The entrapment defense is intended to prevent law enforcement from manufacturing crime during sting operations against people not predisposed to commit the crime.
+If the man committed the offense to gain favor with the pretty girl, and the pretty girl was an undercover officer or working at the direction of law enforcement, an entrapment defense can be asserted.
+The entrapment defense is intended to prevent law enforcement from manufacturing crime during sting operations to arrest people not predisposed to commit the crime.

 No Proof DUI Suspect was Seen Driving or in Actual Physical Control (Behind the Wheel)